AdamVig/derive/README.md

 and click "Request your archive".
 You'll get an email containing a ZIP file of all the GPS tracks you've logged so far.
 This can take several hours.

+## Deployment with Docker

+The Docker image is published to the GitHub Container Registry as [`ghcr.io/adamvig/derive`](https://github.com/users/AdamVig/packages/container/package/derive).
+The image is based on the official Nginx image, so [the usage instructions for that image](https://github.com/docker-library/docs/tree/master/nginx#how-to-use-this-image) apply here as well.

 ## Developing

 ```bash